pbcoder21/100-days-of-code-youtube/56-Day56-Intro-to-oops/.tutorial/Tutorial.md

 Every Object have two properties 1) Attributes  2) Behaviors

 Email (Blueprint) ---- 1) Attributes : heading, subject, name, recipients etc
-                       2) Behaviours : sending, adding attachments
+                          2) Methods/Behaviours : sending, adding attachments

 An object is an instance of a class, and it contains its own data and methods.
 For example, you could create a class called "Person" that has properties such as name and age, and methods such as speak() and walk().
 Each instance of the Person class would be a unique object with its own name and age, but they would all have the same methods to speak and walk.